Bicar®Z : the sodium bicarbonate for cows

 Bicar®Z makes it possible to overcome the problems of a rich diet

 In order to remain competitive, you need to optimize rations to improve the production capacity of your animals.
-However, feeding a diet that is too high in energy can increase the risk of acidosis and cause a drop in performance.
+However, feeding a diet that is too high in energy can increase the risk of rumen acidosis and cause a drop in performance.
 Sodium bicarbonate for cows reduces the risk of rumen acidosis

 Bicar®Z reduces the impact of heat stress for ruminants